Introducing the Little Box Challenge

 - Up to 18 finalists will be notified of their selection for final testing at the testing facility.
 They are required to bring their inverters in person to a testing facility in United States by October 21, 2015.

-- The grand prize winner will be announced sometime in January, 2016.
+- The grand prize winner will be announced sometime in February or March, 2016.

 What the inverter needs to do